Ecosystem lessons: ERP project culture due for change

 I maintain that a joint modeling of the ecosystem from the customer’s perspective will provide an excellent basis for cooperation among all the parties involved for years to come.
 Among other things, the model should describe from the customer’s perspective the desired scope of the ERP system, the customer’s organization, clients, operations model, all the players involved, systems to be omitted, touchpoints and related implementations as well as existing solutions that will remain unchanged.

-Modeling an ecosystem using a value creation model helps suppliers understand the customer’s world and opens it up to all parties, something that is critical for the success of the project from the perspective of the functionality of individual segments and collaboration among the different actors.
-Modeling also makes it easy to observe interdependencies in the current system (value paths) and any new opportunities they may offer.
+Modeling an ecosystem using the Value Creation Model™ helps suppliers understand the customer’s world and opens it up to all parties, something that is critical for the success of the project from the perspective of the functionality of individual segments and collaboration among the different actors.
+Modeling also makes it easy to observe interdependencies in the current system (Value Paths) and any new opportunities they may offer.

 ERP will no longer be the same